TajaKuzman/X-GENRE-Annotation-Guidelines/_genre_pages/Decision_Tree.md

 ❕ If the reviews are written in a form of comments (e.g., review comments in e-shops), annotate the text as [Forum](#forum) (primary category) and Opinion/Argumentation (secondary category).
 See examples of such text [here](Forum_examples){:target="_blank" rel="noopener"}.

 ❕ Use this category for texts in which the authors convey their personal experience with the product.
 If the text compares multiple products, but it is not based on personal experience, annotate it as Promotion (primary label) + Opinion/Argumentation (secondary category).
-See more details [here](#promotion-of-a-product--review).
+Go to [examples](Promotion_Product_Review_examples){:target="_blank" rel="noopener"}.

 ❕ If the text consists of quotes of people providing their feedback (reporting personal experience with a product/service), we annotate it as Opinion/Argumentation (see an example on a link below).